vspauto/TW8836/README.md

 The checked-in configuration is centered on a `TW8836` build with an `800x480` TCON panel path, analog and digital video inputs, SPI-based OSD assets, touch and keypad input, and flash-backed EEPROM emulation.
 The codebase also includes a UART monitor/debug shell, BT.656 routing support, and HDMI bridge integration using the `EP907M`.

 > [!NOTE]
-> This repository appears to be a preserved/imported firmware tree rather than a fully reconstructed buildable project.
-It includes historical release notes and source files, but it does not currently include a checked-in Keil project/workspace file or a fully reproducible build setup.
+> This repository is a preserved/imported firmware tree.
+It includes historical release notes and source files.

 ## What This Repository Contains